וַ/חֲתֻמִ֛ים

 State a — Absolute — The noun stands independently

-Rendering RationaleThe root חתם conveys the act of sealing or closing securely.
-The form חֲתֻמִים is a Qal passive participle masculine plural absolute, indicating "those who have been sealed."
-The prefixed conjunction וַ adds "and," preserving both the passive sense and the masculine plural form in the rendering.
+Rendering RationaleThe form חֲתֻמִים is a Qal passive participle masculine plural, describing those who have been sealed.
+The prefixed conjunction ו adds "and," preserving both the passive sense and plural masculine morphology.